Fit for Professional Practice Checklist

 Evidence of completed age appropriate course of Hepatitis B vaccines (accelerated course not accepted)

 As the Hepatitis B vaccine schedule can take up to 7 months to complete, as long as you have completed the first 2 doses of your schedule you will be partial compliant for placement.
+Your Hepatitis B vaccine schedule must, however, be completed by the end of your first year.

 Hepatitis B Serology

-- Copy of positive serology ( HBsAb levels equal to or greater than 10mlU/ml)
+- Copy of positive serology (HBsAb levels equal to or greater than 10mlU/ml)

 Diphtheria, Tetanus and Pertussis (Whooping Cough)